French immigration to Cuba

-French immigration to Cuba began in Cuba already in the eighteenth century, to be strengthened significantly since the nineteenth century.
+French immigration to Cuba began in Cuba in the eighteenth century and increased significantly in the nineteenth century.
 The majority of French people settled in eastern Cuba.

 History

 First wave of migration

 The first wave of French immigrants to arrive in Cuba were fleeing the Haitian Revolution and the new governmental administration of Haiti after independence was declared.
 This immigration reached its peak between 1800 and 1809, when more than twenty-seven thousand French of all social classes arrived in the eastern part of Cuba.
 Many of them emigrated to the city of Santiago de Cuba, which had neither sidewalks nor paved streets, and lacked drinking water, supplies and dwellings for the refugees.

 The newcomers soon recognized the favorable conditions the new land presented.
 Initially, they worked in the port, and traded with the Catalans who had settled in Santiago.
 Consequently, the port of Santiago de Cuba saw much more commercial activity.
 With the resultant increase of the white population of the city, for the first time it had a relative balance between the black and the white populations.
 An apothecary and shops selling imported comestibles were opened, new government buildings were built, and postal service was expanded.

 The Captaincy General of Cuba of the island approved the growing of coffee and many French-Haitian migrants were used for work in the coffee fields, especially those white French who were considered "solvent and reliable".
 By 1804 there were three thousand men cultivating the land, and agricultural lands were bought, sold and resold while Creole and French investors provided capital for new business ventures that became the economic engine of Santiago.

 In 1807, coffee shipped to the United States and Spain was the principal Cuban export.
 Sebastián Kindelán y O’Regan, governor of Santiago, reported five hundred thousand coffee plants being cultivated on the island; the crop's yield of ten million pounds that year would be quadrupled in 1810.
 The beginning of the Peninsular War (1807–1814) between France and Spain caused the Captaincy General of the island to expel Franco-Haitian and French residents, and only those French who were naturalized Spanish citizens and had assimilated into the Spanish culture were allowed to remain.
 The exact number of French persons expelled from Santiago de Cuba is unknown, most of them moved to the southern United States, especially Louisiana.